 Dr. Holzer also received various benefits as both a salaried employee and a consultant, many of which either are required by Israeli law or we believe are customarily provided to Israeli executives.
 These benefits included contributions to his pension and vocational studies funds, an annual recreation payment, a company car and cell phone, and a daily food allowance.
 For the six months ended June 30, 2012, Dr. Holzer's benefits compensation through payments made to him as an employee and through payments made to OSHIL, The Israeli Society Ltd. was \$35,163.
-In 2011, Dr. Holzer's benefits compensation through payments made to him as an employee and through payments made to him as an employee and through payments made to OSHIL, The Israeli Society Ltd. was \$45,604 in 2010.
+In 2011, Dr. Holzer's benefits compensation through payments made to him as an employee and through payments made to NSHIL, The Israeli Society Ltd. was \$45,604 in 2010.
 Our board of directors and compensation committee determined that equity based compensation would be inappropriate for Dr. Holzer in 2011 and 2012, in light of his current equity holdings in our company.

 Compensation of Former Vice President of Sales of InspireMD Ltd. During the six months ended June 30, 2012, Ms. Paz's total compensation was \$83,569.
 In 2011, Ms. Paz's total compensation was \$782,016, as compared to \$77,603 in total compensation in 2010.
 Ms. Paz's total compensation was comprised of (i) payments for consulting fees under a consultancy agreement InspireMD Ltd. entered into with Ms. Paz which terminated on March 31, 2011 and provided for the payment of a fixed hourly consulting fee of \$45 for services provided in Israel and a fixed daily consulting fee of \$400 for services provided outside of Israel, and (ii) payments for consulting fees under a consultancy agreement InspireMD Ltd. entered into with Sara Paz Management and Marketing Ltd, an entity wholly-owned by Ms. Paz, through which Ms. Paz was retained to serve as InspireMD Ltd.'s vice president of sales from April 1, 2011 until its termination on June 30, 2012, (iii) an option grant under the InspireMD, Inc. 2011 UMBRELLA Option Plan, as more fully discussed below, and (iv) benefits and perquisites, as more fully discussed below.
 Ms. Paz's payments under her consultancy agreements were \$89,819 during the six months ended June 30, 2012.
-Ms. Paz's payments under her consultancy agreements were \$89,819 during the six months ended June 30, 2012.
-Ms. Paz's payments under her consultancy agreements were \$80,819 during the six months ended June 30, 2012.
-Ms. Paz's payments under her consultancy agreements were \$80,819 during the six months ended June 30, 2012.
-Ms. Paz's payments under her consultancy agreements were \$80,819 during the six months ended June 30, 2010.
+Ms. Paz's payments under her consultancy agreements were \$112,136 in 2011, as compared to \$77,603 in 2010.
 In determining the compensation for Ms. Paz in 2011, Mr. Paz evaluated our corporate and organizational achievements in 2010, with a particular emphasis on our sales growth, to which Ms. Paz's work contributed, her contributions and perceived future potential on a full-time basis and the compensation paid to similarly situated executives within our company.
 Dr. Holzer and Mr. Shore approved Mr. Paz's determination with respect to Ms. Paz's compensation.
 Mr. Paz recommended, and the compensation committee agreed, that no changes were needed to Ms. Paz's compensation package during 2012.